 Gordon in Houston County, Alabama — The American South (East South Central)

 Location.
-31° 8.716′ N, 85° 5.861′ W. Marker is in Gordon, Alabama, in Houston County.
-Marker is at the intersection of Leslie Street and Church Avenue, on the left when traveling south on Leslie Street.
+31° 9.231′ N, 85° 6.072′ W. Marker is in Gordon, Alabama, in Houston County.
+Marker is on Main Street (Alabama Route 95) 0.1 miles north of Hall Street (County Road 81), on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 310 Leslie Street, Gordon AL 36343, United States of America.
+Marker is at or near this postal address: 2025 Main Street, Gordon AL 36343, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on December 24, 2016.
-This page originally submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 342 times since then.
-Photos: 1, 2, 3, 4. submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 454 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.